I want to get

 Image of a woman outdoors, writing in a journal

 Ask yourself if there’s anything standing in the way of getting treatment.
-Getting to your appointment, finding someone to watch your child, or fitting treatment around work or other responsibilities could all make attending treatment tricky.
-A Navigator Care Specialist will help you get an appointment for treatment at a time that works for you and find options that fit around your schedule.
+Getting to your appointment, finding someone to watch your child or ailing parent, or fitting treatment around work or other responsibilities could all make attending treatment tricky.
+A Navigator Care Consultant will help you get an appointment for treatment at a time that works for you and find options that fit around your schedule.

 Image